 We support various local authorities in their activities within the framework of the European Energy Award approach.
 Among other things, we support them in the development of

-energy guidelines, energy concepts, action plans, energy management, monitoring systems as well as communication and cooperation measures.
+energy guidelines, energy concepts, action plans, energy management, monitoring systems as well as particularly in carrying out communication projects with the population or or cooperation projects with other energy actors.
 In this context

 we support local authorities both on the way to their initial certification with the label European Energy Award as well as on their further journey as an Energy City to use their municipal competences